project-agonyl/OpenZoneServerMods/README.md

 * Clone/Download the project.
 * Build the solution using Visual Studio 2017.
+* Copy ``OpenZoneServerMods.ini`` into your ZoneServer.exe folder and enable required modules by updating the file.
 * Inject OpenZoneServerMods.dll into your ZoneServer.exe process using your favourite DLL injection tool such as DLLInjector or Extreme Injector.
 * On successful injection you should be able to see debug messages in your ZoneServer from the DLL.